Lutie/TTRPG_Rules/terre-exile/docs/character/creation.md

 | Arcanum Spawn       | -                       | -               | -      | Semie (Drakkan) |
 | Tiamat Spawn        | -                       | -               | -      | Semie (Drakkan) |

-## Cultural (50)
+## Cultural

-Choose one the ethnicities for their culture.
+Choose one the (50) ethnicities for their culture.
 You get a +5 bonus to all that cultural's strong attributes.
 You get a -5 malus to all that cultural's weak attributes.
-You may choose one of the cultural's traits and add it to your traits list.
+You may choose one of the cultural's talents and add it to your talents list.
 Later one you will be able to open skills from your cultural's list.
 You open the corresponding cultural path.